Chopin1983/Readme.md/README.md

 ## - Fortuna-1-liga (second division in Polish football league)
 This project was created, because I'm football fan, and my love club play in second division "I don't know how it happend".
 You can see, how "Fortuna 1 liga" (This is name of our second division) looked after 33 rounds, detail every match.
-You can insert details from current season, and update table alive.
+You can insert details from current season and update table alive.

 ## - Mapa Polski (Polish map)
 About fifteen years I worked as sales representative, so I had been driving a car a lot by using Google Maps.